run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 #### PVC Ownership

-Run:ai has transferred control of storage to the customer.
-Specifically, the Kubernetes Persistent Volumes are now owned by the customer and will not be deleted when the Run:ai control plane is uninstalled.
+Run:ai will no longer create the PVCs that store Run:ai data (metrics and database).
+Going forward, A Kubernetes storage class is required.
+The storage class, as per [Kubernetes standards](https://kubernetes.io/docs/concepts/storage/storage-classes/#introduction){target=_blank}, controls the [reclaim](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy){target=_blank} behavior: whether the data is saved or deleted when the Run:ai control plane is deleted.

 To remove the ownership in an older installation, run: